ronp001/hygen-create/README.md

   * If `hygen-create` session was initiated using `hygen-create v0.2.0` and up: off

-**When turned off**: the generator will create contents in the current directory.
+**When turned off**: the resulting generator will create contents in the current directory.

-**When turned on**: the generator will create a parent directory for all  contents.
+**When turned on**: the resulting generator will create a parent directory for all  contents.
 The name of the parent directory will be the value passed in the `--name` option of the generated `hygen` generator.

 Example 1: --no-parent-dir